Pathways

 Why focus on educational pathways?

 Not all young people have access to opportunities that facilitate success in school and in life.
-In particular, Black and Latino students and students experiencing poverty lose momentum in disproportionately large numbers during key transition periods between high school, college, and employment due to lack of support.
+The data shows that many students, particularly Black and Latino students and students experiencing poverty, lose momentum in disproportionately large numbers during key transition periods between high school, college, and employment due to lack of support.

 Strategy leadership